sfc-gh-sweingartner/synthea/README.md

        a.
 What sort of questions can I ask?

-       b. how many patients have a care plan vs how many don't?
+       b.
+How many patients have a care plan vs how many don't?

        c.
 What are the top five allergies for female patients?

        d.
 List the patients who are female and have an allergy of mold.
 Use a case insensitive search for any term similar to mold.

+       e.
+What are the top 5 highest cost conditions?

+       f.
+What is the most common allergy for male patients, broken out by city, excluding the allergy of 'None'?